 The Fort Griswold Battlefield State Park rests on a vantage point above the Thames River, containing the remains of a Revolutionary War fort and a 135-foot obelisk monument to pay tribute to those who died defending it.
 The park is the site of the 1781 Battle of Groton Heights where British troops, under the command of the infamous traitor Brigadier General Benedict Arnold, attacked the fort which resulted in a massacre of American soldiers.

 The property also includes the Monument House Museum, which was built in 1830.
 The Daughters of the American Revolution (DAR) began meeting there in 1894, and members began donating artifacts from the battle and other periods of Groton’s history.
-The Revolutionary War exhibit houses Colonel William Ledyard’s sword and a painting depicting the battle and a model of the Fort as it looked on September 6, 1781.
+The Revolutionary War exhibit houses Colonel William Ledyard’s sword, a painting depicting the battle, and a model of the Fort as it looked on September 6, 1781.
 An observation platform and interpretive signs were added to the fort in 2018 to give visitors a better understanding of the fort's features and to better protect the earthworks.

 Address: Monument St. & Park Ave.
 Groton, CT 06340